 I have been a member of the Science Fiction and Fantasy Writers of America (SFWA) since 1989.

-For at least 10 years—I can’t remember when I started—I have participated in the Spacecrafts writing group, which focuses on science fiction and fantasy work.
+For at least 10 years—I can’t remember when I started—I have participated in the Spacecrafts Writing Group, which focuses on science fiction and fantasy work.
 We have an eclectic group of both published and unpublished authors and meet mostly every month to evaluate each other’s work.

-Boston by Foot
+Boston By Foot

 I’m also a docent for Boston by Foot, a volunteer organization that gives historical and architectural tours of Boston.
 My particular tours are the Victorian Back Bay and the Dark Side of Boston.
+I also developed a tour called Murder, Martyrs and Mysticism that is given to private groups.

 My other interests include going to the movies, gardening, snorkeling, reading just about anything, riding big fast roller coasters and antique hand-carved carousels, and cooking.
 I also exercise nearly every day.